 Eustachian tube dysfunction

 When your Eustachian tube isn't working properly this can dull your hearing.
 It is usually a temporary problem that lasts a week or so and most commonly happens during or after a cold.
 The middle ear can fill with fluid.
 This is called a middle ear effusion.
-See separate leaflet called Eustachian Tube Dysfunction for more details.
+See the separate leaflet called Eustachian Tube Dysfunction for more details.

 Glue ear happens when the middle ear fills with a glue-like liquid instead of air.
 Usually it clears without treatment.
 However, an operation to clear the fluid and put in a tiny tube (grommet) to allow air to get into the middle ear may be advised if it persists.
-See separate leaflet called Glue Ear for more details.
+See the separate leaflet called Glue Ear for more details.

 An ear infection is very common, particularly in children.
 The main symptoms are earache and feeling unwell but it can cause temporary hearing loss.
-See separate leaflet called Ear Infection (Otitis Media) for more details.
+See the separate leaflet called Ear Infection (Otitis Media) for more details.

 Conditions affecting the hearing bones

 Otosclerosis is the most common cause of hearing loss in young people.
 It mainly affects the third of the three bones in the middle ear (the stapes).
 It causes gradual hearing loss.
 Treatments include hearing aids and surgery.
-See separate leaflet called Otosclerosis for more details
+See the separate leaflet called Otosclerosis for more details

 Causes of sensorineural hearing loss: the cochlea

 Hearing loss of older people (presbyacusis)

 The most common cause of hearing loss is age-related.
 Most people over the age of 60 develop hearing loss to some degree.
 The exact cause is not known but it is thought to be due to the cells in the cochlea becoming damaged over time.
 A hearing aid may be needed.
 See separate leaflet called Hearing Loss of Older People (Presbyacusis) for more details.